darvingbeato/Marketing-ROI-Analysis/README.md

 I analyzed marketing campaigns' performance to evaluate return on investment (ROI) and optimize marketing budget allocation.

 ## Executive Summary
--Revenue grew +3.33% MoM, but driven by AOV (+4.8%), not demand -Total orders declined -1.4% MoM, signaling weakening customer activity -Growth fueled by larger basket sizes (+14.44%), not more customers -Indicates short-term gains but risk to long-term sustainability -Opportunity to rebalance strategy: increase order volume while maintaining AOV
+- Revenue grew +3.33% MoM, but driven by AOV (+4.8%), not demand
+- Total orders declined -1.4% MoM, signaling weakening customer activity
+- Growth fueled by larger basket sizes (+14.44%), not more customers
+- Indicates short-term gains but risk to long-term sustainability
+- Opportunity to rebalance strategy: increase order volume while maintaining AOV

 ## Business Problem

-###Revenue growth lacked clarity on:
+## Revenue growth lacked clarity on:

 -Whether growth was driven by customer demand or spending behavior -Early signs of declining engagement and retention risk -How to balance order volume vs order value for sustainable growth

-###Approach
+## Approach

 -Extracted and transformed data using SQL
 Built structured pipelines using: